cloudflare/cloudflare-docs/content/workers/platform/pricing.md

 #### Example 2

-A Worker that runs on a [cron trigger](/workers/configuration/cron-triggers/) once an hour to collect data from multiple APIs, process the data and create a report.
+A Worker that runs on a [Cron Trigger](/workers/configuration/cron-triggers/) once an hour to collect data from multiple APIs, process the data and create a report.
 - 720 requests/month
 - 3 minutes (180,000ms) of CPU time per request